azmu0520/js-savollari/README.md

 ## Q. **_Explain the difference between Object.freeze() vs const?_**

-`const` applies to bindings ("variables").
+`const` applies to bindings ("o'zgaruvchilar").
 It creates an immutable binding, i.e. you cannot assign a new value to the binding. `const` behaves like let.
-The only difference is, it defines a variable that cannot be reassigned.
-Variables declared by const are block scoped and not function scoped like variables declared with var.
+The only difference is, it defines a variable that cannot be reassigned. o'zgaruvchilar declared by const are block scoped and not function scoped like o'zgaruvchilar declared with var.

 The const keyword applies to bindings and creates an immutable binding.